 What Are Tree Squirrels?

 Tree squirrels get their common name from the fact that they are found in wooded and urban areas with trees.
-They nest, avoid predators and harvest food in trees.
-“Tree squirrels” is an all encompassing term for several species, including , gray squirrels, flying squirrels and pine squirrels.
+They rely heavily on trees, using them for nesting sites, protection from predators, and as a source of food.
+“Tree squirrels” is an all-encompassing term for several species, including gray squirrels, flying squirrels, and pine squirrels.

 - Color: White to gray, yellow, red and brown with a pale, dark belly

 - Shape: Long body covered with short, thick fur, bushy tail

 - Size: Head and body is 6-15” and tail is 4-14”

 “Superior job by Allen the tech who came to ck for mice and found other issues not related.
 And no extra charge.
 Went the extra mile That you don’t see these days.
 Will definitely use this company again and ask for Allen.
 Who is very professional and easy to ask questions to.”